stephencroberts/apple-store-inventory/README.md

 1. Clone this repo
 2. Run `npm install` to install dependencies
-3. Run `serverless project install` to set up the project
+3. Run `node_modules/.bin/serverless project install` to set up the project
 4. Configure `_meta/variables/s-variables-common.json` (see [Configuration](#configuration))
-5. Run `serverless dash deploy` to deploy all of the resources
+5. Run `node_modules/.bin/serverless dash deploy` to deploy all of the resources

 # Configuration